ajoseph03/Math-for-Data-Science/Data Images Intro Load Slides/from io import BytesIO.md

 #  `from io import BytesIO`

-`from io import BytesIO` in Python.
 This line of code is an import statement, commonly used in Python scripts and modules to bring external functionality into your code.
 In this case, it specifically imports the `BytesIO` class from the `io` module.

 ## Table of Contents